brianscan14/FE-1st-Milestone-Project/README.md

 ### **UX:**

-The main goal of the site was to direct users to her portfolio where they can see her items for sale, or indeed submit a bespoke order.
+The main goal of the site was to direct users to her portfolio where they can see her items for sale, or indeed submit a bespoke order stemming from viewing this portfolio.
 This was all done while conforming to a simple colour scheme and sheek design.

 For the customer, I wanted to give them a relatively simple site to show off her interests/talents/items.
 Links are provided on all pages which will either bring you to the shop or to contact her for custom orders or enquiries.
 There are links to blogs for customers to click into and read in a new window, and an about me section was also made with a picture of the individual.
 These all give the customer a glimpse of the person and her interests, which may entice them to contact her more if they have similar interests.
 There are also links at the bottom of each page in order to quickly access social media/PayPal platforms.